zhangbin8126/learngit/readme.txt

 Git is a distributed version control system
 Git is free software distributed under GPL
-Git cmd is diffulty
-Git cmd is too many
+Git cmd is too diffulty&&many
-Git cmd is diffulty
-Git cmd is easy!
+Git cmd is easy